sapienzastudentsnetwork/sapienzastudentsnetwork.github.io/content/en/student-associations/sasa.md

 A key part of the SRT is the **Training Academy**, a course designed for younger members where they will have the opportunity to learn the basics of rocket modeling through the creation of a solid-propellant rocket.

 The team consists of 8 departments:
-- **Structures**: deals with CAD design of prototype components, conducting FEM structural analysis and machining composite mateials;
+- **Structures**: deals with CAD design of prototype components, conducting FEM structural analysis and machining composite materials;
-- **Recovery**: is divided into Re-entry, which deals with the sizing and maniffacture of the re-entry system, and Expulsion, which makes and tests the ejection systems;
+- **Recovery**: is divided into Re-entry, which deals with the sizing and manufacture of the re-entry system, and Expulsion, which makes and tests the ejection systems;
 - **Propulsion**: currently conducting the SRT research and development project, which is to build a hybrid propellant endoreactor
 - **Mission Analysis**: develops proprietary pre- and post-launch simulation and analysis scripts and models
 - **Control System**: develops the active control system to preciously follow the desired trajectory by simulating the response of the active control surfaces
 - **Avionics**: Deals with the development of on-board software and electronics that regulate the operation of all components of the rocket-probe during flight.
-- **Aerodynamics**: deals with modeling arodynamic forces and the interaction of our prototypes with the environment during launch through theoretical analysis, CFD simulations, and wind tunnel testing.
+- **Aerodynamics**: deals with modeling aerodynamic forces and the interaction of our prototypes with the environment during launch through theoretical analysis, CFD simulations, and wind tunnel testing.

 ## Space Team

 The **Sapienza Space Team** is a team of undergraduate students with the main goal of giving students hands-on experience applying theoretical knowledge learned in the classroom to real space engineering projects.

 To ensure the best team dynamics, students from different levels of education and different fields of study such as Engineering, Physics and Economics are involved.

-Since 2012, the team has been designing space missions and simulations in their entirety: from writing feasibility studies to producing and testing prototypes, developing software and performing environmental testing.
+**Since 2012**, the team has been designing space missions and simulations in their entirety: from writing feasibility studies to producing and testing prototypes, developing software and performing environmental testing.

 The team is divided into five departments:
 - **Mechanical SubsystemDesign**: deals with manufacturing, integration and testing of the structural component of prototypes, as well as aerodynamic and orbital analyses;
 - **Flight Software Subsystem**: develops the autonomous flight software and manages communication with the ground station
 - **Ground Software Subsystem**: develops the ground station and the software dedicated to it;
 - **Electrical and Sensor Subsystem**: handles PCB development and they select and configure the sensors, antennas and radio;
-- **Social and Management**:they manage the team's website and social pages, writing and documenting events and organizations.
+- **Social and Management**: they manage the team's website and social pages, writing and documenting events and organizations.